Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **External**:
     - **Stripe API**: The backend makes requests to the Stripe API to process payments.
 It sends details like purchase amounts, user details, and transaction types (e.g., one-time, subscription), and Stripe returns the transaction status (e.g., success, failure).
 The backend updates the user’s game access based on Stripe’s response.

-      Rationale for internal Payment interface: We want an interface that is solely devoted to payments.
+  - **Rationale**: We want an interface that is solely devoted to payments.
 We could have user auth handle payments, but in the future, if new paid game content is added, we want an interface that we can update.
 Its implementation now may not be strictly necessary but will allow for the game to add new paid features in the future.

 ---